AndrewJBateman/javafx-observables-tasks/README.md

 ## :books: General info

-* Code from Java Programming Masterclass Section 15-285 JavaFx background tasks in Java- see [:clap: Inspiration](#clap-inspiration) below
+* Code from Java Programming Masterclass Section 15-285 JavaFx background tasks in Java - see [:clap: Inspiration](#clap-inspiration) below
 * Progress bar shown below list with text detail of data added using simple for loop
 * Employee Service now separated
 * Progress bar and Progress label binding to